Thailand - Learn, volunteer and travel

 Accommodations: volunteers stay on a beautiful eco campus about 10 km (15 Min) from the town of Sing Buri.
 Accommodations will be in comfortable rooms for 2 - 4 people (same gender) with fans, linens, and shared toilets/bathrooms.
 The doors and windows are screened to protect you from mosquitoes.
 There is a communal area where volunteers can eat, relax, and meet.
 The accommodations are within walking distance of a local shop and a make shift bar provided by the friendly locals.
 Lockers for valuables are available.

-Volunteers can upgrade to more comfortable, quiet accommodations including a double room with air conditioning and en-suite bathroom for an additional $120/week.
+Upgrade: Volunteers can upgrade to more comfortable, quiet accommodations including a double room with air conditioning and en-suite bathroom.
 This is highly recommended for volunteers age 35 and over.
+Family volunteers can also upgrade to a comfortable family apartment in a quiet area.

 Food: 3 cook meals are provided daily and are typical Thai fare, including plenty of rice dishes.